 If you gift a pair of shoes to someone, it is believed that it will cause them to run away from you forever.
 It is believed that by gifting a pair of shoes, you are giving a signal to the person that you desire a breakup and you want the person to run away from your life.
 So, gifting a pair of shoes to your loved ones is a big NO!

 We all do this from time to time – shaking our legs, one or both.
-It is common and we all do this either when we are nervous or just by habit, randomly.
+It is common, and we all do this either when we are nervous or just by habit.
 We also know that in a gathering, shaking legs looks awkward.

 The weather in the summertime in Korea is sweltering and humid.
 An economical way to keep the body cool on a hot, humid summer day is to use an electric fan.
 Electric fans are harmless and common these days.
 But there is a belief that if you sleep with an electric fan ON, the fan will cause your death, the fan death.

-The “Fan Death” superstition is so deep-rooted that fan manufacturers incorporate timers in their electric fans that are set to turn the fan off by itself as soon as you fall asleep.
+The “Fan Death” superstition is so ingrained that manufacturers equip electric fans with timers to automatically turn off once the user falls asleep.

 Read more about South Korea Travel Guide – Best Time of Year to Visit South Korea.